-The Faculty of Law, UNSW Sydney, wishes to offer two PhD Scholarships for applicants with outstanding research potential and an interest in how society might best regulate the rise of data and its algorithmic analysis.
+The Faculty of Law & Justice, UNSW Sydney, wishes to offer two PhD Scholarships for applicants with outstanding research potential and an interest in how society might best regulate the rise of data and its algorithmic analysis.
 Preference may go to topics in the context of the finance industry but other contexts are also welcome.
 The starting date is flexible.

 Applications open until both scholarships are awarded.

 The scholarship stipend will be equivalent to the value of a Research Training Program Scholarship (for 2021, this rate is $28,597 p.a.), plus Faculty top-up ($5,000 p.a.).
 These scholarships generally receive favourable tax treatment.

 Up to 4 years, subject to confirmation of candidature and satisfactory progress.

 Applicants may be Australian citizens, permanent residents or international.

 Students currently enrolled in or holding an offer to commence a full-time PhD in the UNSW Faculty of Law & Justice in 2021 may apply, provided that, by the application deadline, they shall have been enrolled for no longer than twelve months and they are not already holding or have been offered a scholarship for study at UNSW.

 The Scholarship is for study on a full-time basis only, unless there are exceptional personal or medical circumstances that would require study on a part-time basis for all or part of the PhD program.
 This Scholarship is not open to students already enrolled in a PhD program elsewhere.

 Applicants must normally pursue their PhD research in Sydney however, due to COVID-19 travel restrictions they may be permitted to commence externally.
 International candidates will be required to have an appropriate student visa in place before commencing and will be required to relocate to Sydney as soon as possible once travel restrictions are lifted.